Orangeaurochs/Unicode-Input-Browser-Extension/README.md

 Chrome Extension: https://chrome.google.com/webstore/detail/unicode-input/hckcohnmnggmogejgdblmlnlhbnpenfb

 Version 2 aims to allow input exactly where the cursor is.
 2.1 aims to correct the cursor position after input.

+The [Character Input](https://github.com/Orangeaurochs/Character-Input-Browser-Extension) browser extension is an update of Unicode Input, with support for Alt Key combinations and a more convenient method of inputting the copyright symbol.